• Re-accreditation 23 November 2017

 Provider: Melbourne Institute of Technology Pty Ltd

-Report on renewal of accreditation of two higher education courses of study offered by Melbourne Institute of Technology
+Report on revocation of condition imposed on accreditation of one higher education course of study offered by the Melbourne Institute of Technology

 The course accreditation covers delivery at all Australian sites.